julianogm/julianogm/README.md

 #### Quote of the week:
 <!-- quote_marker -->
-> "The mind that is anxious about the future is miserable." - Lucius Annaeus Seneca
+> "God's most lordly gift to man is decency of mind." - Aeschylus